Ysleta Independent School District will comply with any Local Health Authority Orders, so long as such orders are lawfully in effect and enforceable.

 Safety drills will continue to be conducted in accordance with state law.

 Bus transportation will be provided to and from school based on current eligibility rules.
-Student social distancing will not be required on the bus.
 Buses will be used at full capacity.
 Assigned seating is no longer required.
 All bus drivers will be provided with hand sanitizer.
 Buses will be thoroughly cleaned daily.

-Instruction will be delivered face to face; virtual learning will not be an option, although students who are sick with COVID-19 or are quarantining may receive remote conferencing support subject to TEA guidelines.
+Instruction will be delivered face to face; virtual learning will not be an option, although students who are sick with COVID-19 and have provided proof of a positive test may receive remote conferencing support pursuant to TEA guidelines.

 Special Education Classrooms